JGtHb/godot-vegetator/README.md

 ## Overview
 This is a proof-of-concept for quickly generating and placing and infinite number of [L-system](https://en.wikipedia.org/wiki/L-system) style plants within a Godot scene.
 All relevant code is contained within the "Vegetator" folder and can be easily imported to your project.
 The code is straightforward and can be expanded for your use-case.

 This solution focuses on maintaining high performance while making each plant unique.
-It achieves this by using the GPU to repeatedly transform a single, simple mesh repeatedly via MultiMeshInstance.
+It achieves this by using the GPU to repeatedly transform a single, simple mesh via MultiMeshInstance.
 This allows each plant to be unique while keeping the number of draw calls to a minimum.

 This can be used out-of-box for quickly adding vegetation to prototype levels, or potentially a final solution for low-poly projects.
 This is not a good solution for near-camera plants due to the intersections between branches.
 For this use case, [generating plant meshes as a single array mesh](https://github.com/adszads/godot-procedural-tree-generation) at the cost of increased draw calls would be a better approach.